TooLAME: TwoLAME

 Nicholas Humfrey made significant modifications to tooLAME, and released it publicly.
 At Mike Cheng's request he renamed it to TwoLAME to avoid confusion.

 Technical details

 TooLAME utilizes the highly tuned psychoacoustic model developed for LAME, but applied to MP2 audio encoding, instead.

-Includes a rather complex, rarely used, and poorly supported (by MP2 players) variable bitrate (VBR) mode.
+It includes a rather complex and rarely used (by MP2 players) variable bitrate (VBR) mode.
 Frame CRCs, and Broadcast Wave Format (BWF) output was added for Digital Audio Broadcasting (DAB) use.

 Popularity

 MJPEGTools documentation recommends the use of TooLAME instead of their included mp2enc.

-MPlayer/Mencoder includes support for TooLAME (and TwoLAME) audio encoding.
+MPlayer and Mencoder includes support for TooLAME (and TwoLAME) audio encoding.